 PhD student in History and Philosophy of Science

-Currently, I am a third-year PhD student studying History and Philosophy of Science at UCL and the Royal Institution.
-My research focus is on the Christian polymath, George Douglas Campbell, otherwise known as the 8th Duke of Argyll.
+My studies led me to focus on the history of science and Christianity as I wanted to understand what led to our modern Western perception of 'science' and 'religion' as either, in harmony, or more commonly, in conflict.
+I am now a third-year PhD student studying History and Philosophy of Science at UCL.
+My thesis is a case study on the Christian polymath, George Douglas Campbell, otherwise known as the 8th Duke of Argyll.
 Argyll was an important Victorian politician and aristocrat who engaged extensively in a wide range of areas.
-These included: geology, geography, ornithology, aeronautics, education and colonial science.
-He also wrote heavily on evolution, anthropology, economy and Christian theology.
+These included: geology, geography, ornithology, aeronautics, education and empire.
+He also wrote heavily on evolution, anthropology, race, and Christian theology.
+Through Argyll, I aim to understand the construction and codification of science as it emerged in the 19th century, and in what ways Christianity shaped its emergence.

 University College London, Gower St, Kings Cross, London WC1E 6BT, UK